Loft Dynamics: 2025

 In April 2025, Loft Dynamics announced it had entered fixed-wing VR simulation, launching with a partnership alongside Alaska Airlines.
 The companies announced they would co-develop the world's first Boeing 737 VR simulators to solve the cost and accessibility challenges of legacy full-flight simulators.
 Alaska Airlines stated that the goal is to deploy multiple VR simulators across its US bases as a way to improve the realism and accessibility of pilot training.

 In August 2025, Loft Dynamics secured $24 million in a Series B funding round led by Dan Friedkin and The Friedkin Group with participation from Alaska Airlines, Sky Dayton, Craft Ventures, and UP.Partners.
 It brought Loft's total capital to $60 million.

+In November 2025, Loft Dynamics announced that United States Customs and Border Protection will begin installation of its VR simulator for training.
+According to media reports, it will be the first U.S. federal law enforcement agency and first branch of the Homeland Security Department to train pilots using virtual reality flight simulators.
+PHI Air Medical also announced the installation of its Loft Dynamics VR simulator at its base, sharing it will become the first air medical operator in the Americas to implement full-motion virtual reality flight simulation for pilot training.

 Leadership

 Loft Dynamics has two cofounders: Fabi Riesen and Christian Marty.
-Riesen is the CEO of Loft Dynamics, and Christian Marty is the CTO.
+As of 2026, Riesen is the CTO of Loft Dynamics, having previously held the role of CEO from 2016 to 2025.
+In January 2026, the company announced Sebastien Borel as CEO.
 In 2024, Loft Dynamics added former FAA administrators Randy Babbitt and Michael Huerta to its Advisory Board.

 Technology

 Loft Dynamics uses state-of-the-art virtual reality technology, employing cloud-based software to enable pilots of all skill levels to practice complex or dangerous flight maneuvers and undergo realistic training for missions, and potentially landmarks all across the world.
 The ISO 9001-certified simulators, which are ten times smaller than traditional flight simulators, are equipped with "three-dimensional high-resolution panoramic view, dynamic six-degrees-of-freedom motion platform and a full-scale replica cockpit with a unique pose tracking system".
 The Virtual Reality headsets, made by Finnish company Varjo, feature a "90Hz frame refresh rate, a 2 x 8 megapixel resolution and a 30 pixel-per-degree display".
 One of the major advantages of the VR simulators is a 360-degree field of view.

-As of April 2025, Loft Dynamics has three active helicopter simulators: the Airbus H125, Robinson R22, and Airbus H 145 simulator.
+As of April 2025, Loft Dynamics has three active helicopter simulators: the Airbus H125, Robinson R22, and Airbus H145 simulator.
 The company is developing its eVTOL simulator alongside Dufour Aerospace and its 737 VR simulator in cooperation with Boeing and Alaska Airlines.